MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/alignment.md

 # Alignment

-This page is specifically for styling Markdown using HTML attributes and without using CSS.
-Since on GitHub for Markdown, CSS gets ignored.
+CSS will get ignored in a Markdown file on GitHub.
+So this page is specifically for styling Markdown using HTML attributes instead.

-Here we use the `align` HTML attribute - on a `div` tag, `p` tag or `img` tag.
-With value as `"center"` or `"right"`.
+Here we use the `align` attribute - on a `div` tag, `p` tag or `img` tag.
+With a value as `"center"` or `"right"`.

 If you use a tool to convert HTML to CSS, such as Jekyll, you can choose between this approach or using CSS (such as a CSS class to align center).